GappleBee/Hackathon/backend/README.md

 # How do I test the API with whatever requests I want?

-To do this, go into the test-api.rest and follow the instructions there, there are also some requests already made for you to send to the server
+To do this, go into the test-api.rest file and follow the instructions there, there are also some requests already made for you to send to the server